michioxd/sounddark/README.md

 [Watch install instruction video on YouTube](https://youtu.be/eIGdk0d-oSQ)

+**Firefox-based browser (Firefox, Tor Browser,...):**

+- Go to [Release page](https://github.com/michioxd/sounddark/releases/latest) then download `firefox-release.zip`
+- Go to Debugging (`about:debugging#/runtime/this-firefox`) then click "Load Temporary Add-on"
+- Select `firefox-release.zip` where you downloaded that file.

+**Note:** They will unload this extension if you restart your browser!

 ## Development

 - Clone this repository

   ```shell
   git clone https://github.com/michioxd/sounddark
   ```

 - Go to Chrome Extension (`chrome://extensions/`), toggle the `Developer Mode` at header
 - Click `Load unpacked` then choose the `src` directory of SoundDark repository you have cloned
 - Do everything you want :)